Article written by Elisa

 Road Trip Brittany – Itinerary 5 Days

-This road trip Bretagne starts from Dinan.
-For this road trip, you don’t need the car until day 2.
-If you need to hire a car, wait until then to pick up your rental car in Dinan.
-Click here for our best tips to rent a car in France.
+This road trip Bretagne – Mont Saint-Michel starts from Dinan.
+For this road trip, you don’t need a car until day 2, so if you need to hire a car, wait until then to pick up your rental car in Dinan – Click here to rent your car in Dinan

 Day 0 | Arrival in Dinan